bassmanitram/faust-stratus/README.md

 # faust-stratus
-A Faust architecture file targeting the Chaos Stratus pedal
+A Faust architecture file targeting the Chaos Stratus pedal, and tools to help use it

 Your most important resources: